Should I Wear a Backpack on a Motorcycle?

 The Dangers, The Solutions

-Before we can change our habits, we need to be familiar to the dangers of wearing a backpack while riding.
+Before we can change our habits, we need to be familiar with the dangers of wearing a backpack while riding.

 Straps.
 Most packs have adjustable shoulder straps and some may have other straps that can dangle freely.
 While it’s not likely that the extra strap length will get caught up in the chain or wheels, they can be annoying while riding.
 But in the event of a crash, there it is plausible that a strap could hang up or get caught in something during the fall.

 Use a small Velcro strap, like you would use on cables, to roll up and secure any excess straps that are flying in the wind.
-Choose a backpack that has these strap holders built in, or has a place specifically to tuck away excess straps.
-Avoid backpacks that have a lot of straps for other gadgets such as skateboard, tents, or camping gear.
+Choose a backpack that has these strap holders built-in, or has a place specifically to tuck away excess straps.
+Avoid backpacks that have a lot of straps for other gadgets such as skateboards, tents, or camping gear.

 Added stress on the shoulders and back.
 Even a pack that is only moderately heavy will have an impact on how your shoulders feel.
 If your ride is short, under an hour, you probably won’t notice much.
 But if you have a long commute, or you’re riding for more than a few hours, the stress on your shoulders will build up and start to bother you.
 This increases fatigue and just makes for a crapy ride.

-Limit your riding time when using a backpack.
+Rest and get stronger in the shoulders will help here.
+Limit your riding time when using a backpack to relieve stress.
 Consider other luggage options if you know you have a long ride ahead or ride long commutes on a regular basis.
-Also, choose a backpack that has a chest clip.
+Also, choose a backpack that has a chest clip or waist support straps.
 This simple solution will take much of the weight off your shoulders and distribute the weight evenly across your chest.

 So, what happens in a crash?
 A lot of people might think that the backpack will save your back from road rash or impact.
 But let’s look at the logistics of that.
 A pack will extend out from your back probably by a foot or more.
 If you were to land flat on your back, your body would bend backwards around the pack.
 Also, your head will be an additional foot off the ground.
 Think about the stress this could cause to your spine and neck.